Skip to content

 17 mypod /var/db/containers/storage/zfs/graph/9cd68a...

-Three jails, all with hostname mypod.
-JID 15 is the infra container (owns the network namespace).
-JIDs 16 and 17 are the app containers sharing that namespace.
-Both containers see the same eth0 with the same IP (10.88.0.16), the same MAC address, the same network stack.
+Three jails show up with the hostname mypod.
+JID 15 is the infra container that owns the network namespace.
+JIDs 16 and 17 are the app containers sharing it.
+Inside the pod, both containers see the same eth0, IP 10.88.0.16, and MAC address.

-For containers that need to talk to each other on FreeBSD right now, pods are the simplest approach: everything goes through localhost, so DNS and IP management are irrelevant.
+For containers that need to talk to each other on FreeBSD right now, pods are the most practical approach because everything goes through localhost.

 To see if this actually holds up, I put together a frontend + backend in a pod: